EB-1 Processing Time: Everything You Need to Know

 • EB1A: The EB1A visa is reserved for people who have an extraordinary ability in either the sciences, arts, business, athletics, education, motion picture industry, or television industry.
 EB1A petitioners must demonstrate that they have an extraordinary ability in a particular field and that they will come to the US to work in that particular field.
 This category typically requires various evidence such as awards, publications, memberships in various organizations within the field, etc.

-• EB1B: The EB1B visa is reserved for outstanding professors and researchers.
+• EB1B green card processing time can vary, but the EB1B visa is reserved for outstanding professors and researchers.
 The EB1B visa has a lower standard for approval than the EB1A visa, however, it is only available to professors and researchers.

 • EB1C: The EB1C visa is reserved for multinational managers and executives.
+It provides a direct path to permanent residence (a green card) for individuals who have previously worked in the United States in a managerial or executive role under an L-1 visa.
 To qualify for an EB1C visa, you must have worked for 1 continuous year (full-time) for a foreign company as either a manager or executive.
 You must be coming to the United States to work for a US company as a manager or executive.
 The US company must have a qualifying relationship with a foreign company (they must one of the following relationships: parent/subsidiary, affiliate, or branch office).

 Depending on which of these categories you apply for, your processing time will be different.